 Q. You mentioned that medical science is continually increasing our knowledge about rheumatoid arthritis.
-What new things are
+What new things are known?

 A. While stressing that we do not yet know the specific cause of rheumatoid arthritis, we are steadily accumulating information about several factors that seem to precipitate or influence the disease.
-Many investigators believe that an infective agent perhaps viral - triggers off the process, but no definite organism has been isolated.
+Many investigators believe that an infective agent - perhaps viral - triggers off the process, but no definite organism has been isolated.
 And many believe that traumatic injury and such other things as personality structure and stress have an important bearing.

 With respect to personality structure and stress, several studies are being undertaken here in Winnipeg.
-One of these is a psycho-social study which, with the cooperation of our social service department, will involve close observation of patients with early polyarthritis, of their social problems and the impact of these problems on the clinical course of
+One of these is a psycho-social study which, with the cooperation of our social service department, will involve close observation of patients with early polyarthritis, of their social problems and the impact of these problems on the clinical course of the disease.

-Another concerns a study of protein changes in the blood plasma of rheumatoid arthritis patients and
+Another concerns a study of protein changes in the blood plasma of rheumatoid arthritis patients and patients are crazy!

-And it has been suggested that some individuals, whose symptoms and serology show a predisposition to rheumatoid disease, might develop schizophrenia instead.
-But please don't infer that rheumatoid arthritis patients are crazy!
 It's just that protein changes in the blood seem to have some connection with physical disease and psychiatric disorders that some people with this abnormal factor may develop schizophrenia, while others may develop rheumatoid arthritis.